Discrete Choice with Endogenous Peer Selection: Introduction

 The starting point of the identification strategy is the set of Conditional Choice Probabilities (CCPs).
 Each CCP specifies the frequency of choices made by an agent given the choice configuration at the time of making the decision.
 We assume the analyst can consistently estimate these CCPs from the data.
 We first show that, under a set of mild restrictions, variation in the choices of potential peers generates variation in the frequency of choices of a given agent.
-Thus, the set of potential peers can be recovered from the data.
-We then assume that there is some variability in the size of the set of potential peers across agents.
-(Since links can be recovered from the data, this restriction is testable.)
-If agents are people, this is the same as saying that some people have more friends than others.
-The differences in the number of potential peers allow us to recover the rest of the model via a recursive strategy.
-We also show that if the variation in the number of connections is rather limited, then the model can still be recovered assuming some extra shape restrictions.
+Thus, the set of potential peers, or reference groups, can be recovered from the data.
+We then implement a thought experiment: We show that if the researcher could manipulate the reference groups of the agents by creating or deleting links, then she could recover the rest of the model via a recursive strategy.
+However, in the applications that motivate this paper, the researcher has no control over reference groups and cannot arbitrarily alter them.
+We therefore replicate the same logic using two models in which the necessary variation arises endogenously within the model.
+The first model assumes there is variation in the sizes of reference groups across similar agents.
+If agents were people, this is the same as saying that some people have more friends than others.
+The second model, instead, assumes no peer effects in the outside option.
+This modeling restriction has been motivated by many empirical applications, where the outside option means \emph{do nothing}.